 The advantages of this approach are having access to a large list of clients and the weight of the club’s marketing team behind you.
 It’s also a great way to gain experience when you’re newly qualified, as it’s generally the easiest way to get started in the industry.

-The downside is that you can be rather limited by your environment, and if there’s several trainers working in the club at the same time the competition for clients is often strong.
+The downside is that you can be rather limited by your environment, and if there are several trainers working in the club at the same time the competition for clients is often strong.

 Employed By a Gym